1andDone/blackjack/README.md

 By default, basic shoe simulation statistics will be printed off.
 These include:

 - *Total hands* - number of hands played by an individual player
-- *Total amount bet* - combination of the initial wager and additional wagers from splits and doubling
+- *Total amount bet* - combination of the initial wager and additional wagers from splits and doubling made by an individual player
-- *Total initial bet* - only includes the initial wager (does not include additional wagers from splits and doubling)
+- *Total initial bet* - only includes the initial wagers made by an individual player (does not include additional wagers from splits and doubling)
-- *Total net winnings* - total amount won by the player won less the total amount lost by the player
+- *Total net winnings* - total amount won less total amount lost by an individual player
-- *House edge* - ratio of the total net winnings to the total initial bet
+- *House edge* - ratio of an individual player's total net winnings to total initial bet
-- *Element of risk* - ratio of the total net winnings to the total amount bet
+- *Element of risk* - ratio of an individual player's total net winnings to total amount bet

 ```
 Player: Card Counter